FinleyFraser/LawsforFS/Stapleton County Economy Injection Act of 2024.md

 **SECTION 5:** The EWC is responsible for overseeing and managing the OEA, changing financial policies as defined later in this act, and doing anything else as defined by this act.

-**SECTION 6:** EWC members shall be nominated by the County Executive and confirmed by the Stapleton County Council by a simple majority vote.
+**SECTION 6:** EWC members who do not automatically hold a seat shall be nominated by the County Executive and confirmed by the Stapleton County Council by a simple majority vote.

 **SECTION 7:** EWC members shall be considered members of the Stapleton County Executive Branch and considered in the County Executives Administration but not considered cabinet or sub-cabinet members.
 The County Executive cannot remove them.

 **SECTION 8:** The EWC shall have a discord channel in the Stapleton County Discord Server or an OEA/EWC specific discord where they will conduct all debates and votes.
 The votes shall be chaired by the director, or in their absence the County Executive.
 This channel may be public or private.
 All votes must be publicized by the director, or in their absence the County Executive.
 The District Attorney shall ensure the lawful conduct of the EWC.

-**SECTION 9:** The director of the EWC will be elected by a simple majority vote of the EWC, the County Executive cannot be made director.
-The County Executive cannot be the director.
+**SECTION 9:** The director of the EWC will be elected by a simple majority vote of the EWC, the County Executive and any members who automatically hold a seat on the EWC cannot be made director.
 If the director is elected County Executive they automatically vacate their position as director.
 The nominee for director cannot vote on their nomination.

 **SECTION 10:** The EWC shall be able to remove the director from their position by a simple majority vote.
 If the director is removed they will stay a normal member of the EWC.
 The director cannot vote in this case.